Holiday party inspo: 12 Celebrity hairdos to inspire your festive-ready look

 Margot Robbie's half-done braids

-An effortless (but still very cool) take on holiday hair, Margot Robbie nails the perfect Christmas-in-summer-weather look with this one.
-The look is an homage to her on-screen persona, '60s sweetheart Sharon Tate.
-The easiest look to recreate, simply part four even sections at the hairline, then braid each section halfway down the face and leave hanging free.
-If you're worried it will unravel, apply some mousse to the dampened sections for extra hold.
+An effortless (but still very cool) take on holiday hair, Margot Robbie nails the '70s Sharon Tate 'do with these undone braids.
+Loose and romantic, this is the perfect Christmas-in-summer-weather look.
+The easiest look to recreate, simply part four even sections at the hairline, then braid each section halfway down the face and leave it hanging free.
+If you're worried it will unravel, apply some mousse to braided sections for extra hold.

 Lucy Boynton's feminine-fresh waves

 Not sure how to make your bob work for a party?
 Take a leaf out of Lucy Boynton's book and try this ultra-girly hairstyle on your own.
-Layer mousse and anti-frizz cream to smooth out flyaways and make hair a tad softer.
-Then, add texture by curling small locks of hair with a 1 ¼ inch curling iron and tease it out with fingers.
+Layer mousse and anti-frizz cream to smooth out flyaways and soften the hair.
+Then, add texture by curling small locks of hair with a 1 ¼ inch curling iron and tease it out with your fingers.
 Pull two small sections of hair from the temples back with an elastic and secure with a velvet ribbon.

 Brie Larson's brushed waves